Copyrighted/TIL/README.md

 ### Django Requirements
 You should have a requirements.txt when using Django.
-It makes it easier to deploy the application.
+It makes it easier to deploy the application by having a list of dependencies.